luispabon/wdisplays/README.md

 sudo ninja -C build install
 ```

 Binaries are not available.
-Only building from source is supported, and only
+Only building from source is supported.
-if you're using wlroots compiled from master.

 # Usage